Skip to content

 A Hyundai Ioniq 5 Long Range owner in Minneapolis faces a 5°F morning with an 80-mile round trip.
 Scheduled departure preheats the battery and cabin while plugged in.

-The 80-mile trip uses approximately 7.5 kWh for heating and 24.5 kWh for driving.
-Battery preheating while plugged in is the single most effective winter range strategy.
-Vehicles with a heat pump would reduce the heating draw to roughly half, recovering an additional 15–20 miles.
+The 80-mile trip uses approximately 7.5 kWh for heating and 21.8 kWh for driving.
+Preconditioning both battery and cabin while plugged in is the most effective plugged-in strategy, and a heat pump — which roughly halves the dominant heating draw — is worth more than either in sustained deep cold.
 Long-term, cold storage has minimal permanent degradation impact compared to hot climates.

 Heat Pump